 Injecting that context into a prompt that a Large Language Model (LLM) can understand

-This 6-step orchestration layer is increasingly referred to as the Model Context Protocol (MCP), a foundational pattern for enterprises implementing AI.
+This 6-step orchestration layer is increasingly referred to as MCP AI, a foundational pattern for enterprises implementing AI.

 The MCP client-server approach is essentially the missing link that makes LLMs useful in real-world business environments.
 But, MCP must work in tandem with a data layer, often enriched by generative AI (GenAI) frameworks – like Retrieval-Augmented Generation (RAG) or Table-Augmented Generation (TAG) – which fetch fresh enterprise data to enable more informed LLM responses to user queries.